steven-whaley/boundary-demo/readme.md

 ### Workspaces and Variables
 This repo was built to run on Terraform Cloud or Enterprise.
 It uses the tfe_outputs data source to pass parameters from the init module to the build module.
 If you want to run this locally you will need to modify the code to use cross state sharing to populate those values.
 Additionally, you will need to update or remote the cloud provider block to match your Terraform configuration.

-This repo consists of two modules:
+This repo consists of two modules that need to be run in the below order:

 **boundary-demo-init** - This module builds an HCP Boundary Cluster and HCP Vault Cluster along with an associated HVN for the Vault Cluster.
 **boundary-demo-eks** - This module does the bulk of the work, building out all of the Boundary and Vault configuration as well as the AWS components used as workers and targets.